-EXHIBIT 2-F
+EXHIBIT 19-C

-History of District's Water Allocation Program
+District's Water Allocation Program Ordinances

 Ordinance No. 1 was adopted in September 1980 to establish interim municipal water allocations based on existing water use by the jurisdictions.
 Resolution 81-7 was adopted in April 1981 to modify the interim allocations and incorporate projected water demands through the year 2000.
 Under the 1981 allocation, Cal-Am's annual production limit was set at 20,000 acre-feet.